kvanbortel/swen-261-team-project/docs/DesignDoc.md

 > those._

 ![Coverage](Jacoco_Coverage_Report_2024-10-21.png)

-The missing one percent is the main method running the Spring application, which theoretically shouldn't ever fail.
+_Anomaly Note:_ The missing one percent coverage is the main method running the Spring application, which theoretically shouldn't ever fail.

 ## Ongoing Rationale
 >_**[Sprint 1, 2, 3 & 4]** Throughout the project, provide a time stamp **(yyyy/mm/dd): Sprint # and description** of any _**major**_ team decisions or design milestones/changes and corresponding justification._